An introduction to Galton-Watson trees and their local limits: Local limits of Bienaym e-Galton-Watson trees

 There are many kinds of limits that can be considered in order to study large trees, among them are the local limits and the scaling limits.
 The local limits look at the trees up to an arbitrary fixed height and therefore only sees what happen at a finite distance from the root.
-Scaling limits consider sequences of trees where the branches are scaled by some factor so that all the vertices remain at finite distance from the root.
-These scaling limits, which lead to the so-called {\sl continuum random trees} where the branches have infinitesimal length, have been intensively studied in recent years, see \cite{a:crt3,d:ltcpcgwt,dlg:rt}.
+One can also look at the local limit near a node chosen at random instead of near the root.
+Scaling limits consider sequences of trees where the branches are scaled by some factor so that all the nodes remain at finite distance from the root.
+These scaling limits, which lead to the so-called {\sl continuum random trees} where the branches have infinitesimal length, have been intensively studied in recent years, see \cite{a:crt3,d:ltcpcgwt,dlg:rt}, see also~\cite{haas2012} for scaling limits of other random trees and~\cite{kortchemski2015condensation} for condensation phenomenon.
+Other limits have also been considered, see for example~\cite{et:cv-tree} for a convergence to dendrons with respect to sampling procedures.

-We will focus in this lecture only on local limits of critical or sub-critical GW trees conditioned on being large.
-The most famous type of such a conditioning is Kesten's theorem which states that critical or sub-critical GW trees conditioned on reaching large heights converge to a Kesten's tree which is a (multi-type) GW tree with a unique infinite spine.
+We will focus in this lecture only on local limits of critical or sub-critical BGW trees conditioned on being large.
+The most famous type of such a conditioning is Kesten's theorem which states that critical or sub-critical BGW trees conditioned on reaching large heights converge to the Kesten's tree which is a (two-type) BGW tree with a unique infinite spine.
 This result is recalled in Theorem \ref{thm:cv-k1}.
-In order to consider other conditionings, we shall give in Section \ref{sec:topo}, see Proposition \ref{prop:conv_dist}, an elementary characterization of the local convergence which is the key ingredient of the method presented here.
+In order to consider other conditionings, we shall give in Section \ref{sec:topo}, see Proposition \ref{prop:conv_dist}, an elementary characterization of the local convergence which is the key ingredient of the method presented here when the limit is the Kesten's tree.